 - Kidney beans

 Beans and legumes cost a fraction of the price of meat, making them an affordable way to add protein to soups, chilis and tacos.
-Roasted chickpeas make a healthy and unique salad topper, while lentils make a fantastic curry.
+Roasted chickpeas make a healthy salad topper, while lentils are great for a fantastic curry.

 You can buy these canned, but buying them dry is even cheaper.
 Bonus: You can store them in decorative jars, and friends will think you know what you’re doing in the kitchen.